fergdev/fergconfig/cheatsheet.md

 # Here is cheat sheet

-\c to open cheet sheet
+\c to open cheat sheet

 # TMUX